 Our skills based program is designed to support the important work of parents, carers and teachers by giving children the confidence and skills to talk about ethical issues with those around them, to question what they see and read, to think things through and seek and evaluate reasons.

-Primary Ethics offers a unique program in which parent and community volunteers are to facilitate ethics classes and make a valuable and rewarding contribution to schools.
+Primary Ethics offers a unique program in which parent and community volunteers facilitate ethics classes and in doing so make a valuable and rewarding contribution to their local schools.

 Children say they enjoy ethics classes as it is a space to:

 - hear and consider the opinions of others